Nexmo/nexmo-developer/_documentation/voice/voice-api/webhook-reference.md

 `conversation_uuid` | `CON-aaaaaaaa-bbbb-cccc-dddd-0123456789ab` | The unique identifier for this conversation
 `timestamp` | `2020-01-01T12:00:00.000Z` | Timestamp (ISO 8601 format)

-## Warn
+## Warns

-The event endpoint will also receive webhooks in the event of an error.
+The event endpoint will also receive webhooks in the event of an warning.
 This can be useful when debugging your application.

 Field | Example | Description
  -- | -- | --